 There’s also have a sculpture at the base of the hill giving us a look at a moment in time on that day in 1903.
 You can learn about the men who were there, and even get to climb up on the sculpture and fly with Orville.

 As you finish up don’t forget to stop back into the Visitor Center to take the Junior Flight Ranger Pledge and to stamp your National Parks Passport.
+You can also check out other Junior Ranger Programs in the Southeast area.

 Have you taken a visit to the Wright Brother’s Memorial or Museum?